Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 - School

-Keyword filter will look into specific fields whereas the general search bar will look into the whole linkedin profile:
+The keyword filter will look into specific fields, whereas the general search bar will look into the whole LinkedIn profile:

-However Linkedin basic search is not able to handle quotes.
-If you try add more than 1 expression between quotes you will see this message:
+However, basic LinkedIn searches are not able to handle quotes.
+If you try to add more than 1 expression between quotes, you will see this message:

-It’s weird as Linkedin says there are not able to handle your request.
-It’s for sure a way for them to make you buy Sales Navigator.
+It’s a way for them to make you buy Sales Navigator.

 - Description